 Gilbert High School is an accredited continuation high school that serves students in grades 9 through 12.
-It is a full-day program (8:00 am to 1:52 pm) designed to assist those students who are often credit deficient or in need of a flexible schedule due to employment, family obligations, and/or other critical needs.
-Students follow the District adopted curriculum, meet the District graduation requirements and are encouraged to enroll in ROP job training courses as part of their day.
+It is a full-day program (8:00 am to 1:52 pm), which is designed to assist those students who are credit deficient or in need of a flexible schedule due to employment, family obligations, and/or other critical needs.
+Students follow the District adopted curriculum, meet the District graduation requirements and are encouraged to enroll in ROP job training courses.
 Gilbert High School's mission is to serve the needs of all students in a safe, positive, supportive learning environment.
-Through instruction that is based on current state-adopted standards and the Partnership for 21st Century Skills, and through a collaborative effort with parents/guardians and the community, we help students recover and earn credits toward a high school diploma so they can attain college and career readiness and post-secondary success.
+Through instruction that is based on current state adopted standards, the Partnership for 21st Century Skills, Next Generation Science Standards, District initiatives, and through a collaborative effort with parents/guardians and the community, we help students recover/earn credits toward a high school diploma, in order to attain college and career readiness and post-secondary success.